One thing I get asked probably more than anything else is what you should wear to class in college.

-If you love fashion (and I assume you do if you’re reading this site), you should wear your fabulous clothes!
-Don’t settle for boring & shapeless sweatpants.
+If you love fashion (and I assume you do if you're reading this site), you should wear your fabulous clothes!
+Don't settle for boring and shapeless sweatpants.
 Wear something unique and have fun with fashion.
-Why bother having amazing clothes if you aren’t going to wear them?
+Why bother having amazing clothes if you aren't going to wear them?

 What To Wear To Class

 Even if you only have a few minutes to get ready, it's not difficult to wear something cute and comfortable to class.
 Resist the urge to throw on sweats!

 Here are some examples of outfits that I would wear to class:

 Note: This article was written in 2008, so the outfits are a little outdated.
 For more of-the-moment looks for class, check out this post, this post, and this post.
 For STEM majors, see What to Wear to Lab.
 Also see our class to night out section for outfits that transition from class to party.

 Outfit #1 - Simple & Chic

 This is a simple outfit that I would wear a lot in the winter - a pair of skinny jeans, a long tank top, and a cardigan on top.
 I would finish it off with some cute metallic or brightly-colored ballet flats, a long necklace, and a cute tote bag.

 I wear many variations on this outfit in the cooler months, but it's one of my go-to's whenever I'm pressed for time and still want to look nice.
 So easy and still so chic!